-Professor Oelfke is Deputy Head of the Division of Radiotherapy and Imaging, Head of the Joint Department of Physics (The Institute of Cancer Research, London and The Royal Marsden NHS Foundation Trust) and Team Leader for the Radiotherapy Physics Modelling Team.
+Professor Oelfke is Deputy Head of the Division of Radiotherapy and Imaging, Head of the Joint Department of Physics (The Institute of Cancer Research, London and The Royal Marsden NHS Foundation Trust), Head of the Centre for Cancer Imaging and Team Leader for the Radiotherapy Physics Modelling Team.

 See all news stories on our website that feature the work of Professor Oelfke and colleagues.